 As mentioned earlier, the author posed Conjecture \ref{1.1} to Thompson in 1987, and Thompson proposed the following conjecture in his response letter in 1988 (Thompson Conjecture (1988)): Let $G$ and $M$ be finite groups, set $N(G)=\{n\in\mathbb{Z}^+ \mid G \text{ has conjugacy class } C, |C| = n \}$.
 Suppose $M$ is a non-abelian simple group, and the center of $G$ is trivial.
 If $N(G)=N(M)$, then $G$ and $M$ are isomorphic.

-In \cite{33} Chen proved that if $M$ is a sporadic simpe group then Thompson conjecture is correct.
+Guiyun Chen \cite{33} proved that if $M$ is a sporadic simpe group then Thompson conjecture is correct.
 Subsequently, he finished his PhD thesis titled ``On Thompson Conjecture".
-In \cite{34} the author based on the foundation of prime graph components (\cite{201}), a definition of the order components was provided as follows:
+The author (See \cite{34} ) based on the foundation of prime graph components in \cite{201}, a definition of the order components was provided as follows: